Cem Sultan

-Cem Sultan (also spelled Djem or Jem) or Sultan Cem or Şehzade Cem (December 22, 1459 – February 25, 1495, [ˈdʒem sulˈtaːn]; جم سلطان; Cem Sultan; Zizim), was a claimant to the Ottoman throne in the 15th century.
+Cem Sultan (also spelled Djem or Jem) or Sultan Cem or Şehzade Cem (22 December 1459 – 25 February 1495, [ˈdʒem sulˈtaːn]; جم سلطان; Cem Sultan; Zizim), was a claimant to the Ottoman throne in the 15th century.

 Cem was the third son of Sultan Mehmed II and younger half-brother of Sultan Bayezid II, and thus a half-uncle of Sultan Selim I of Ottoman Empire.

 After being defeated by Bayezid, Cem went in exile in Egypt and Europe, under the protection of the Mamluks, the Knights Hospitaller of St. John on the island of Rhodes, and ultimately the Pope.

 Early life

-Cem was born on December 22, 1459, in Edirne.
+Cem was born on 22 December 1459 in Edirne.
 His mother was Çiçek Hatun.
-In accordance with the custom for an Şehzade (prince) Cem was appointed to a provincial governorship of Kastamonu in 1469.
+In accordance with the custom for a Şehzade (prince) Cem was appointed to a provincial governorship of Kastamonu in 1469.
 In December 1474, Cem replaced his deceased brother Mustafa as governor of Karaman in Konya.